SaTa999/pyPanair/README.md

 A copy of each of these software can be obtained at [Public Domain Aeronautical Software](http://www.pdas.com/contents15.html).

 ## What can "pyPanair" do?
-Currently, a post processor for agps files is implemented (agps_converter).
+Currently, post processors for agps files (agps_converter) and ffmf files (ffmf_converter) are implemented .

 List of things that will be implemented **soon<sup>TM</sup>**
 * [ ] Preprocessor for a simple wing geometry